by/ptp4RaspberryPi/Setup.md

 Now check with `ntpmon` that your new `refclock` is working properly.

-## Yer unsolved: Enable the reverse correction direction in case GNSS reception fails; this is currently not possible as `phc2sys` can't switch servos.
+## Yet unsolved: Enable the reverse correction direction in case GNSS reception fails; this is currently not possible as `phc2sys` can't switch servos on the fly.